gskielian/PNG-2-CIFAR10/README.md

 # PNG-to-CIFAR10-Format
-Command line tool for converting a set of images to cifar10 binary format for training - requires imagemagick and libpng
+Command line tool for converting a set of images to cifar10 binary format for training - requires imagemagick and python 2.7 PIL

 # Usage